Quantitative Morphogenesis Laboratory

 University of Toronto

-Wound repair is a conserved morphogenetic process that involves changes in cell shape, molecular localization, and the distribution of mechanical forces to close a gap in a tissue.
+Wound repair is a conserved morphogenetic process that involves changes in cell shape, molecular localization, and the distribution of mechanical forces to close a discontinuity in a tissue.
 Because wound closure in embryos occurs in the absence of inflammation or scarring, understanding its molecular basis will be of high clinical relevance for surgical recovery and regenerative medicine.
 We use quantitative biochemical and biophysical techniques to examine the coordinated cell response to heal laser-induced wounds.

 Heart tube formation is the initial process in heart development across species.
 In Drosophila , two rows of cardiac precursors (cardioblasts) migrate from opposite sides of the embryo and meet to form a tube.
 Each row consists of 52 cardioblasts, all of which coordinate their movements.
 While the genetic pathways that specify cardiac cell fates are well characterized, little is known about the mechanisms of cardioblast movement and coordination.
 We investigate how cardioblasts conduct and coordinate their migration during heart tube development.